ihmeuw/easylink/README.rst

   Singularity (and thus EasyLink) requires Linux to run.
-If you are not already using Linux, you will need to set up a virtual machine; refer to the `singularity documentation for installing on Windows or Mac <https://docs.sylabs.io/guides/4.1/admin-guide/installation.html#installation-on-windows-or-mac>`_.
+If you are not already using Linux, you will need to set up a virtual machine; refer to the `Singularity documentation for installing on Windows or Mac <https://docs.sylabs.io/guides/4.1/admin-guide/installation.html#installation-on-windows-or-mac>`_.

-- Install singularity.
+- Install Singularity.

-  First check if you already have singularity installed by running the command ``singularity --version``.
-For an existing installation, your singularity version number is printed.
+  First check if you already have Singularity installed by running the command ``singularity --version``.
+For an existing installation, your Singularity version number is printed.

-  If singularity is not yet installed, you will need to install it;
+  If Singularity is not yet installed, you will need to install it;
-  refer to the `singularity docs for installing on Linux <https://docs.sylabs.io/guides/4.1/admin-guide/installation.html#installation-on-linux>`_.
+  refer to the `Singularity docs for installing on Linux <https://docs.sylabs.io/guides/4.1/admin-guide/installation.html#installation-on-linux>`_.

-  Note that you may need to request installation from your system admin.
+  Note that this requires administrator privileges; you may need to request installation from your system admin if you are working in a shared computing environment.

 - Install conda.